 Complete the form below and we will contact you as soon as possible.

-What is an NQF Level 3?
+What Is An NQF Level 3?

 NQF stands for National Qualifications Framework.
 In South Africa, this is the framework used to organise different stages of learning.
 There are ten levels, ranging from level one being grade 9 up to level ten being a completed doctoral degree (PhD).
 So an NQF Level 3 is what you’ll have after successfully completing Grade 11.

-What can I Study With an NQF Level 3?
+What Can I Study With An NQF Level 3?

 Now that you’ve established where you fall on the NQF levels list, let’s move on to what your alternatives are for further education.
 A matric certificate is important, but it’s not the be-all and end-all.
 You can still study with an NQF Level 3.
 Let’s explore your options below: